spencermize/backend-test/README.md

 ##### Bonus points!
 * Deploy it for real so we can play with it! (and then tell us about how you deployed it)
 * Handle image uploading while adding books to the list
-* Do something fancy like integrating an external API or handling user authentication
+* Do something fancy like integrating an external API
 * Make the frontend responsive
 * On the frontend, use the Bootstrap 4 library